drewwint/drewEwinters.site/content/authors/admin/_index.md

 ---
 role: Assistant Professor of Psychiatry
 avatar_filename: avatar.jpg
-bio: My research interests include mental and social health as well as their associated neural processes across the lifespan.
+bio: My research interests include mental and social health, as well as their associated neural processes across the lifespan.
 In this vein, I am interested in applying quantitative methods to identify replicable neural mechanisms that may improve testing and development of interventions for youth with